Jérémy Hélan: Career

-Born in Clichy-la-Garenne, Hélan started his career in the youth team of AS.
-Jeunesse d' Aubervilliers from the age of eleven and stayed with the club until 2007.
-He then joined the Clairefontaine academy for a season, before joining Stade Rennais.
+Born in Clichy-la-Garenne, Hélan started his career in the youth team AS Jeunesse d'Aubervilliers from the age of eleven.
+He spent three years at the Clairefontaine academy between 2005 and 2008, before joining Stade Rennais.

 Manchester City

 Helan controversially signed for Manchester City in February 2009 after deciding to see out the remainder of his professional contract with Rennes, and was accordingly suspended from international football for a month.
 For the remainder of the 2008–09 season and during the next two seasons Hélan established himself as a regular player in the City Elite Development Squad.
 In 2011, Hélan was among six players from the Elite Development Squad to be included for the pre-season tour in Poland.
-The following year also saw Hélan signed a new contract with the club.
+The following year also saw Hélan signing a new contract with the club.

 He made his debut for the club on 25 September as a 106th-minute substitute as they lost a Football League Cup third round match to Aston Villa.

 Loan spells

 In October 2011, Hélan joined League One side Carlisle United on a one-month loan deal.
 He made his professional debut for his new loan club in a 3–0 win over Yeovil Town at Huish Park after coming on as a substitute for Jon-Paul McGovern.
 Hélan also made another appearance against Exeter City on 5 November 2011, where he played for 16 minutes, in a 0–0 draw.
-After this, Hélan returned to his parent club despite the club were about to extend his loan spell for the second month.
+After this, Hélan returned to his parent club despite Carlisle wanting to extend his loan spell for a second month.

 On 25 October 2012, Hélan joined League One side Shrewsbury Town on a one-month loan deal.
 He made his debut two days later, in a 2–2 draw at home to Colchester United.
 Hélan went on to make three more appearances before being recalled by his parent club on 22 November 2012.